sora-k46/WebSandbox/fullstack_by_U_hongkong/README.md

     Example:
     `npm install lite-server --save-dev`

-NOTE: --save-dev means we want to use this package in our development depencies
+NOTE: --save-dev means we want to use this package in our development dependencies.

+## Front-End Web UI Framework
+- Collection of ready-to-use HTML, CSS and Javascript templates for UI components.